cdapio/coopr/coopr-docs/docs/source/guide/superadmin/installation/index.rst

 Initial Setup
 =============
 The very first time you install Coopr, you will need to perform some data initialization.
-The first thing you must do is register the provisioner plugins, and the plugin resources included with Coopr
+The first thing you must do is register the provisioner plugins, and the plugin resources included with Coopr.
+If you have not configured the server port, it defaults to 55054.
 ::

  $ sudo COOPR_SERVER_URI=http://<coopr-server>:<coopr-port> /opt/coopr/provisioner/bin/setup.sh